bevyengine/rfcs/rfcs/xx-topics.md

 This means at most one system can be publishing for a certain type of publisher at a time (without needing complicated system-deconflicting strategies).
 It would be good to have ways for systems to publish with the same publisher in parallel.
 Some possibilities:

-* Custom command that flushes commands into publishers
+* Custom command that flushes messages into publishers
   * Advantage: commands are a familiar way of marshalling parallel requests in Bevy
   * Disadvantage: it may feel clunky for users because they would need to explicitly communicate the publisher entity to the command
 * Additional method `Publisher<T>::parallel_publish(&self, msg: T)` that uses a mutex to protect access to the message queue